aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/postal-barcodes/_index.md

 {{< /highlight >}}-->

 ### **Dutch KIX Standard**
 The Royal Dutch TPG Post of Netherlands uses the *Dutch KIX* barcode standard to facilitate automatic sorting of mails and process postal codes.
-It is similar to the RM4SCC symbology and allows encoding numericals and uppercase English letters.
-By design, it does not require checksum controls and do not contain start and stop symbols.
+It is similar to the RM4SCC symbology and allows encoding numerical digits and uppercase English letters.
+By design, it does not require checksum controls and does not contain start and stop symbols.

 <p align="center"><img src="postaldutchkixbarcode.png"></p>